lmcrean/exam-questions/design/iterations/MVP.md

 *legal/safety*:
 Q: how can student PII be protected?
 For data drop, teacher at least needs to see first name.
+A: extract first word of docs filename as name id (neutral, not looking for names)
 A: Onus on teacher to clean sensitive data before sending to AI.
 A: No longterm storage: mark-review-download-clean data after 3 days, files are kept on localstorage, never saved online.
 A: make this a localhost application